Tips to Maintain Your Wood Deck

 deck 3 lg

 Decks expand your living space, maximize your property, and add value to your home.
-They give you a place to entertain and functional outdoor living space.
-However, building a deck can sometimes be pretty expensive, so you’ll want to make sure you can use it for a long time.
-To ensure you extend the life of your deck for as long as possible, you’ll need to maintain it properly.
+They give you a place to entertain and a functional outdoor living space.
+However, building a deck can sometimes be expensive, so you’ll want to ensure you can use it for a long time.
+To extend the life of your deck for as long as possible, you’ll need to maintain it properly.

 • Make sure you don’t trap dirt.
 Place your flower planters on raised surfaces to prevent the planters from trapping dirt or moisture on the deck’s surface.

-• If you grill on your deck, make sure you use a grease catcher.
+• If you grill on your deck, use a grease catcher.
 Otherwise, you’ll have a tough time removing grease stains.

 • Sweep your deck regularly to prevent the pile-up of dirt or leaves that will stain the deck surface.